shah-codex/paperday/README.md

 # paperday
-Allows you to visualize the research paper in terms of content written by the user and AI.
+Manage your every research papers with paperday, A powerfull tool to visualize user written research paper with AI.

 ## Environment Setup
 **Library Requirements**